QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/solutions/crackme_1/crackme_1_solution.md

 <img src = "https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/solutions/crackme_1/11.PNG">

 And there it is.
 The middle window shows you the assembly code of the core function that does all the work of calculating the correctness of the password you enter.
 Right window is the Decompiler window, it shows the decompiled C code produced by Ghidra.
-And the decompiled source code is the last battleground where we find our victory against this little crackme!
+And the decompiled source code contains all we need to solve this crackme.

 Just look at the code.
 What do we see here?